Knoxville Field Office (KFO)

 - Evaluate performance bonds, bond release applications, and reclamation of forfeiture sites

-- Administer civil penalty and assessment conferences
+- Assess civil penalties and administer civil penalty assessment conferences

 - Support and assist local watershed groups